alexandern17/test-readme/README.md

     }
     ```

 The method returns an Interaction path and a corresponding Interaction response.
 You can process the response in the delegate callback.
 Once processed, pass on the response using `processResponse` method to let the SDK process the response - attaching any capture, track or optimize instructions to the Interaction.

-Example code can be found [here](https://github.com/thunderheadone/one-sdk-ios/blob/master/examples/optimizing-programmatically-using-json-example/Content%20Orchestration%20Example/Content%20Orchestration%20Example/FirstViewController.swift#L45).
+See example of usage [here](https://github.com/thunderheadone/one-sdk-ios/blob/master/examples/optimizing-programmatically-using-json-example/Content%20Orchestration%20Example/Content%20Orchestration%20Example/FirstViewController.swift#L43).

 5. If you no longer need to obtain response for automatically triggered Interaction request, you can either nullify your object or call the SDK’s method `removeInteractionResponseDelegate` as shown below: